-Modeling runs are conducted to define levels of increased airborne activity in the immediate vicinity of the demolition activities.
-These potential air concentrations will be associated with the coincidences of demolition release rates and ambient meteorological dispersion conditions.
-Although the operations for the PFP structures will extend over many months, the demolition of the more highly contaminated portions that have the highest potential release rates are projected to occur over a relatively short time period.
-To obtain the range of worst-case, climatologically-based air exposure values during this short time period, these maximum emission rates are modeled based on the planned work periods for the more highly contaminated areas as potentially occurring anytime during the 5 years of meteorological observations.
+Maximum-impact modeling runs are used to define the worst-case time-integrated air concentrations.
+The occurrence of the highest air concentrations will be associated with a coincidence of 1) demolition operations with the largest projected release rates and 2) the occurrence of the most limiting meteorological dispersion conditions.
+Although the operations for the PFP structures will extend over many months, the demolition of the more highly contaminated portions (i.e., areas that have the highest potential release rates) are projected to occur over a relatively short time period.
+To obtain the worst-case air concentrations, the maximum emission rates expected during planned work periods are modeled as potentially occurring anytime during the five-year (2005-2009) meteorological period.